5-4-3-2-1 Grounding Technique

 • Your hair, skin, or jewelry

-4. 3 things you can HEAR: Listen carefully and identify three distinct sounds in your environment.
-Focus on each sound individually:
+4. 3 things you can HEAR: Listen carefully and find three different sounds around you.
+Focus on each sound one by one:

-• Ambient sounds like air conditioning, traffic, or machinery
+• Background sounds like air conditioning, traffic, or machines

 • Natural sounds like birds, wind, or water